 - Mix the chicken pieces with curry powder, chilli powder and salt.

 - Place a wok or medium/large pan on a medium to high heat and add the oil.
 Add the chicken pieces when the oil is hot and fry for a few minutes until they are brown on all sides and set aside.
 (Note 11)

 - Fry the chilli and garlic for a few minutes until fragrant, adding a little more oil if necessary.

-- Add the peanut butter and dark soy sauce then stir in a little of the coconut milk until a smooth paste is formed.
+- Add the peanut butter and dark soy sauce then stir in a little of the coconut milk to form a smooth paste.

 - Gradually pour in the rest of the coconut milk while stirring continuously to remove any lumps.
 Then add the sugar, kaffir lime leaves and red pepper and simmer on a medium heat for 5 minutes.

-- Stir in the lime zest and juice and serve immediately with chopped fresh cilantro/coriander.
+- Remove the pan from the heat and stir in the lime zest and juice and serve immediately with chopped fresh cilantro/coriander.

-- Use an oil with a high burn point like groundnut or canola oil.
+- Neutral oil: Use an oil with a high burn point like groundnut or canola oil.
 Olive oil is not suitable.

-- The chicken does not need to be cooked through at this point just browned.
+- Browning the chicken: The chicken does not need to be cooked through at this point just browned.

-- If the chicken was not fully cooked during the browning process, simmering it in the curry sauce should finish it off.
-Remove one of the larger pieces and cut it in half to check it is no longer pink to make sure.
+- Checking the doneness of the chicken: If the chicken was not fully cooked during the browning process, simmering it in the curry sauce should finish it off.
+Remove one of the larger pieces and cut it in half to check it is no longer pink.